jjdelorme/ContosoUniversity/README.md

     - gcr.io/$PROJECT_ID/contosouniversity:$BUILD_ID
     ```

-1. Cloud Build will automatically substitue the `$PROJECT_ID` and `$BUILD_ID` when you run it.
+1. Cloud Build will automatically substitute the `$PROJECT_ID` and `$BUILD_ID` when you run it.
 As an optional step, you can create a `.gitignore` file (note that the filename starts with a period (.) and has no extension)  When you check in files to git it will explicitly ignore these files and files that match these patterns.
 Cloud Build leverages this functionality to ignore these files as well, so it's a good idea to create a `.gitignore` file at this stage:
     ```
     .vscode/
     **/bin/